What Is The Birth Order Theory?

 The history of birth order theory

 The birth order effect has been observed since the early 20th century.
 Psychologist Alfred Adler was one of the first psychologists to bring the birth order theory into the mainstream, suggesting that when someone is born and how could influence who they become as adults.
 He believed that many personality changes could come into effect, depending on one's birth order.
-For example, the firstborn may be more spoiled or stricter, while the middle child may often feel left out.
+For example, the oldest child may be more spoiled or stricter, while the middle child may often feel left out.

 Since this time, there have been other contributions to the theory of birth order.
 Studies have yielded mixed results, and it is difficult to study birth order in isolation, due to all the factors that can influence a child's behavior and development.